 Understanding DIM Weight Pricing

-With the introduction of DIM Pricing, that doesn’t mean your parcel will actually be billed at 5 pounds though.
-To calculate your DIM Weight, we take the box dimensions multiplied by a DIM Factor.
+Because of DIM pricing, your parcel may not actually be billed at 5 pounds.
+To calculate your DIM weight, we take the box dimensions divided by a DIM factor.

 (Height x Width x Length) / DIM Factor = DIM Weight

-Obviously, this new pricing model has massive implication to many businesses.
-If you’re shipping kettlebells, you probably won’t feel the effects.
-But Costco’s 93” teddy bear is now on an even field as a refrigerator.
-The good news is that there are ways to minimize the negative effects of DIM Pricing for you and ultimately your customers.
+The good news is that there are ways to minimize the negative effects of DIM weight pricing for you and your customers.

-If your business is outputting a large volume of parcels per day, you can negotiate your DIM Factor with FedEx and UPS.
+If your business ships a large volume of parcels per day, you can negotiate a better DIM factor with FedEx and UPS.
 This is the same kind of negotiation you’ve had for your shipping rates.
 Just be sure to remember your lessons from high school algebra (yes, that algebra class is useful in the real world).
 The larger your denominator, the smaller your solution.
 As of this writing, UPS uses 166 and FedEx uses 139 as their standard DIM factors.
 In your negotiations, try to increase this number as much as possible.
 A higher DIM factor equals lower DIM weight charges.